chgdev/arch/FrontEndCapability/README.md

 ## Think business objectives: Choose macroservices, miniservices or microservices
 This particular architectural guideline has a tangential effect on the frontend.
 When creating front-end applications favor domain driven microservices first, then explore aggregation APIs second.
-Only when the performance of microservices begins to degrade the client application, should you try to create apis to format data specific to client-side representation.
+Only when the performance of microservices begins to degrade the client application, should you try to create APIs to format data specific to client-side representation.
+The front end making decisions about data manipulation this would be a *red flag.*

 ## Think business outcomes: Organize around capabilities not technologies